-We can provide extra support for residents with clinical and medical waste, including sharps.
-Our collection service is free and confidential.
+We provide extra support for residents with sharps and other clinical waste.
+These collection services are free and confidential.

-Clinical waste is classed as being infectious or potentially infectious, and has to be handled, transported and disposed of separately.
+Clinical waste is classed as being infectious or potentially infectious.
+It must be handled, transported and disposed of separately as putting it in your black bin can be dangerous.

 All needle-based items must be inside a sharps box for collection.
 This includes needles, lancets, syringes, expired or used injector pens and empty insulin cartridges.